 Guessing is often feasible when the problem is autonomous (stationary).
 Then, the problem is independent of time in the sense that given in initial condition on the state variable(s), the solution and the maximized objective is independent of the starting date.
+A problem is autonomous if

-This, requires that time is infinite, the law of motion for the state is independent of time and the per-period return function is the same over time, and that any restriction on the control variable is the same over time.
+- 1. time is infinite, - 2. the law of motion for the state (including constraints on the control) is independent of time, - 3. the per-period return function is the same over time, except for possibly a geometric discount factor, $U(k,c,t) = \beta^t U(k,c)$.

 (Think about what would happen if any of these conditions is not satisfied).
-Then, the value function is independent of time so we can write.
+Then, the value function is independent of time, except for the discount factor, i.e., so we can write.

-$$V(k_t) = \max{c_t} U(k_t, c_t) + \beta V(k{t+1})$$
+$$\beta^{t} V(k,t) = V(k,0) \equiv V(k) \tag{5.12}$$